TRICARE will soon be out-of-network for Children’s Hospital of Colorado: What to know

 "We want to do everything we can to advocate for them and make sure they have the strongest state-based network possible to meet their needs so that Colorado continues its great reputation as a great place to serve," the Governor added, explaining he would advocate on the federal level, since TRICARE is a federally administered insurance for military families.

-According to Children's Colorado, the DHA’s cuts to TRICARE reimbursements have reduced payments amounting to a $2.1 million loss per month, more than $25 million per year.
+According to Children's Colorado, the DHA’s cuts to TRICARE reimbursements have reduced payments amounting to a $2.4 million loss per month, coming out to just under $30 million per year.
 Children's Colorado says that this is unsustainable for what they say is the region’s only safety-net, nonprofit pediatric hospital system.

 Children's Hospital Colorado says that their Colorado Springs location has cared for nearly 23,000 children of military families insured by TRICARE, every year since opening in 2019.